sdevisch/hello_spark/docs/01_frameworks.md

 - Case study: panel xbeta and cashflows (03)
 - Appendix: Numbox DAG demos (04–05)

-### Typical performance hierarchy (may vary by workload)
+### Typical performance hierarchy (depends on workload)
-- Jitted NumPy (Numba) and NumPy are fastest for pure numerical array kernels when data fits in memory
+- Jitted NumPy (Numba) / NumPy: fastest for pure numeric array kernels when data fits in memory or when run per-partition.
-- Pandas is generally fast and productive for mixed data types and tabular ops on a single machine
+- Pandas: generally fast and highly productive for mixed-type tabular ops on a single machine.
-- Spark is the right choice when you need scale-out, fault tolerance, or big data integrations
+- Spark: best for scale-out, joins/shuffles on large data, and avoiding Python serialization; use native expressions where possible.

+New comparison added: `06_package_vs_pandas_on_spark.py` and `docs/generated/06_package_vs_pandas_on_spark.md` show:
+- Package (NumPy/Numba) after Arrow beats pandas-on-Spark and pure Spark when horizon (iterations) is large and compute dominates.
+- Distributed NumPy without Arrow (mapPartitions) is viable but pays Python serialization costs; still useful if kernels are heavy enough and memory is constrained.

 Appendix: When modularizing pipelines into a DAG, Numbox can provide structure and JIT reuse in niche scenarios.
 See `https://github.com/Goykhman/numbox`.